Arizona Community Property Laws

 Many people ask the question is Arizona a community property state.
 The short answer is yes, Arizona community property law makes Arizona a community property state.
 There are only nine states in the country that apply community property laws in a marriage, which include Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Alaska.
-Alaska is considered an “opt in” community property state because married people in that state can choose to opt into a community property marriage or rely upon common law principles to apply to their assets.
+Alaska is considered an “opt-in” community property state because married people in that state can choose to opt into a community property marriage or rely upon common law principles to apply to their assets.

 At the core of the community property principles is that each spouse has equal ownership and control over all community property acquired during the parties’ marriage as confirmed by the Arizona Supreme Court in the seminal case of La Tourette v.
 La Tourette.

 Arizona Revised Statute Section 25-318 provides that the court shall fairly and equitably divide all community property and quasi-community property.
 Assets acquired in a community property state is, by definition, community property.

 An interesting bankruptcy decision in the case of In re Janis supported the application of quasi-community property in Arizona by confirming that a condominium located in Hawaii by an Arizona married couple constituted quasi-community property.

 Additionally, gifts and inheritances received by either spouse during the marriage is presumed to be the sole and separate property of the person receiving the gift or inheritance.
 It is important to understand that the wife or husband who received a gift or inheritance during the marriage has the burden of proving by clear and convincing evidence that such property was a gift or the result of an inheritance because there is a general presumption that any property acquired during the marriage is community property.

 Arizona community property law provides that all property acquired during the parties’ marriage, with some exception, is presumed to be community property.
 The spouse attempting to overcome that presumption must prove by clear and convincing evidence that the property is his or her separate property.